 With Ecotricity, a smart meter will allow you to manage your energy using an app, just as with a regular tariff.
 It also provides installation with its partner meter operator, whilst offering information on what smart meters are and how to use them.
 If you’re having problems with your Ecotricity smart meter, it also operates a 7-day phoneline for to help as well as a 24-hour automated hotline for topping up your pay-as-you-go meter.

 The goal of Ecotricity EV charging is to provide green energy at home and on the road for electric vehicles.
-As such, Ecotricity offers a Fully Charged Bundle, which provides a discounted electricity rate on EV charging at home or better than half price when charging on its Electric Highway, 39p to 19p/kWh.
-It also offers a discount on the home EV charger if you switch to the EV Ecotricity tariff, which it claims can save you £215 overall in your first year.
+To facilitate this, Ecotricity offers a Fully Charged Bundle energy tariff, which provides a discounted electricity rate on EV charging at home plus a half-price deal (currently 15p/kWh instead of 30p/kWh) when charging on the Ecotricity Electric Highway.
+Ecotricity also offers a £40 discount on purchasing a home EV charger if you switch to the Fully Charged Bundle, all of which it claims adds up to savings of over £165 in your first year.